hfwang132/tdse-hls-pynq/README.md

 ## Notes

-- HLS pragmas are not in the source codes but in `directives.tcl, which is more convenient in IDE for comparison between different solutions.
+- HLS pragmas are not in the source codes but in `directives.tcl`, which is more convenient in IDE for comparison between different solutions.
 - Based on xc7z010clg400-1, not xc7z020clg484-1 in PYNQ-Z2.